bottlenoselabs/c2cs/docs/README.md

 ## Cross-parsing with `C2CS`

 What if you want to generate bindings for each platform in one `.cs` file?
-Cross-parsing is the way to do that.
+"Cross-parsing" is the way to do that.

 Let's take a look at a more complicated example by adding multiple target platforms to generate C# bindings for.
 (Omitting this information generates C# bindings using the host platform as the target.)
 Each target platform is a [Clang "target triple"](https://clang.llvm.org/docs/CrossCompilation.html) in the form of `arch-vendor-os[-environment]`.
-This is basically "cross-parsing" (as opposed to cross-compilation) of the C header `.h` file.
+This instructs Clang that we want to cross-compile the C header `.h` file.

 ```json
 {